TheRobBrennan/explore-python/README.md

 - `npm repo` - Opens the project repository in your default browser.
 This is a quick way to access the source code, documentation, and other related resources.

+### Using Docker

+If you prefer to run the application and tests in a containerized environment, we provide Docker support.
+Make sure you have Docker and Docker Compose installed, then use these npm scripts:

+- `npm run docker:build` - Builds the Docker image with all dependencies.

+- `npm run docker:start` - Runs the application in a Docker container.

+- `npm run docker:test` - Runs tests in a Docker container.

+- `npm run docker:test:coverage` - Runs tests with coverage report in a Docker container.

+- `npm run docker:clean` - Removes Docker containers, images, and volumes created by this project.

+The Docker environment matches the local Python version and includes all necessary dependencies.
+You can use either the local Python environment or Docker - both methods will work the same way.

 Utilizing these npm scripts, you can manage the Python application using commands you're familiar with from the JavaScript ecosystem.

 ### EXAMPLE: Hello, world